Criminal procedure: Differences between civil law and common law systems

-Proponents of either system tend to consider that their system defends best the rights of the innocent.
+Proponents of each system tend to consider that theirs defends best the rights of the innocent.
 There is a tendency in common law countries to believe that civil law / inquisitorial systems do not have the so-called "presumption of innocence", and do not provide the defence with adequate rights.
-Conversely, there is a tendency in countries with an inquisitorial system to believe that accusatorial proceedings unduly favour rich defendants who can afford large legal teams, and therefore disfavour poorer defendants.
+Conversely, there is a tendency in countries with an inquisitorial system to believe that accusatorial proceedings unduly favour rich defendants who can afford large legal teams, and therefore disadvantage poorer defendants.